CGT-Software/offlineinsiderenroll/readme.md

 This script is compatible only with Windows 10 RS5 and later.

+A simple GUI Helper is under development.
+Check back later!
 ### Usage
 This script requires administrative priviliges to run.
-You can simply execute it by right clicking it > `Run as Administrator`.
+You can simply choose "Yes" when UAC window appears or execute it by right clicking it > `Run as Administrator`.

 #### Installation and configuration changes